St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 This is the premise behind the movie “It’s a Wonderful Life.”
 You compare actual life with a hypothetical “what if” alternative scenario.

 What if St. Paul had remained a zealous jew?
 What if he had never converted?
 Never wrote one letter?
-Never traveled the seas on missionary voyages?
+Never travelled the seas on missionary voyages?

 It can safely be assumed that the world itself, not just the Church, would look different than it does today.
 Perhaps Christianity would have remained confined to Palestine for many more centuries before breaking out into wider Europe.